AI-EnabledSoftwareEngineering-AISE/oddeval/README.md

 Key goals of this project included:

-- Benchmarking Intel’s software-hardware stack for multimodal AI pipelines
+- Benchmarking Intel's software-hardware stack for multimodal AI pipelines
 - Applying IPEX optimizations to models and optimizers
 - Supporting XPU architecture for dynamic device assignment
 - Enhancing throughput and reducing memory consumption